conorluddy/Residents/docs/README.md

 #### CI/CD

 There's a Github Action that installs, tests and builds this on Node versions 16, 18, 20 and 22 on each commit.
 It also runs a code coverage report with CodeCov.
-It doesn't get deployed anywhere at the moment.
+It does not get deployed anywhere at the moment.

 ### Robustness